socketio/socket.io-website/source/docs/v3/server-initialization.md

 Default value: `1e6`

 This defines how many bytes a message can be, before closing the socket.
 It defaults to `1e6` (1MB).
-You may increase or decrement this value depending on your needs.
+You may increase or decrease this value depending on your needs.

 ```js
 const io = require('socket.io')({